 More information is available in Set up and configure.

 You can check for the existence of an APM index template using the Get index template API.
 If you’re using the default index naming pattern, that request would be:

-If you’re not outputting data directly from APM Server to Elasticsearch (perhaps you’re using Logstash or Kafka), then the index template will not be set up automatically.
+Using Logstash, Kafka, etc. If you’re not outputting data directly from APM Server to Elasticsearch (perhaps you’re using Logstash or Kafka), then the index template will not be set up automatically.
 Instead, you’ll need to load the template manually.

 See Load the Elasticsearch index template.

 The transaction overview will only display helpful information when the transactions in your services are named correctly.
-If you’re seeing "GET unknown route" or "unknown route" in the APM app, it could be a sign that something isn’t working like it should.
+If you’re seeing "GET unknown route" or "unknown route" in the APM app, it could be a sign that something isn’t working as it should.